awsdocs/amazon-athena-user-guide/doc_source/querying-with-prepared-statements.md

 You can use a prepared statement for repeated execution of the same query with different query parameters\.
 A prepared statement contains parameter placeholders whose values are supplied at execution time\.

+**Note**
+The maximum number of prepared statements in a workgroup is 1000\.

 ### SQL statements<a name="querying-with-prepared-statements-sql-statements"></a>

 You can use the `PREPARE`, `EXECUTE` and `DEALLOCATE PREPARE` SQL statements to run parameterized queries in the Athena console query editor\.

 + To specify parameters where you would normally use literal values, use question marks in the `PREPARE` statement\.
 + To replace the parameters with values when you run the query, use the `USING` clause in the `EXECUTE` statement\.
 + To remove a prepared statement from the prepared statements in a workgroup, use the `DEALLOCATE PREPARE` statement\.